 The concept is straightforward.
 Exchange Traded Funds (ETF’s) are a group of stocks or securities.
 It’s like grouping GM, VW, Ford, and Fiat-Chrysler all in one fund, and then buying shares in the fund instead of buying shares in each company separately.

 These funds are called exchange-traded funds, simply because, they are traded on an exchange.
 So you can buy shares in these funds just like you would buy common stocks.

 Robo-advisors want to ensure a smooth and profitable ride for the client with a lower probability of losing money.
 Therefore, robo-advisors primarily invest in ETF’s.

 In addition to stability, diversification is key when investing, not only through different stocks but across different asset classes as well.
 Robo-advisors’ passive investment strategies are built around that concept.

 For example, an ETF tracking small tech companies that are trying to change the world will be more volatile than an ETF tracking the largest utility companies.
 The different weightings assigned to each ETF are the bread and butter of robo-advisor allocation models.

-More importantly, fixed income investments play an extremely vital part in portfolio diversification due to their low correlation with stocks.
+More importantly, fixed income investments play an extremely vital part of portfolio diversification due to their low correlation with stocks.
 Halal bonds, which are known as Sukuks or Islamic bonds have typically been inaccessible by retail investors as they’re sometimes traded in blocks of $200,000.
-Moreover, most Sukuk owners hold on to their bonds till maturity, thereby limiting the growth of a secondary market where Sukuks can be traded.
+Moreover, most Sukuk owners hold on to their bonds until maturity, thereby limiting the growth of a secondary market where Sukuks can be traded.